 Spring 1- Frozen Kingdom

-Topic: In the second half of the Autumn Term, we will be learning about interdependence and Adaptation.
+Topic: In the first half of Spring Term, we will be learning about interdependence and Adaptation.
 The children will be asked to choose a favourite animal from either of the polar regions and use a range of non-fiction materials to find out more about it.
 They will also learn how it has evolved and adapted to suit its habitat.

 The children will also learn how to construct food chains for a chosen animal or plant from a frozen land.

 In Geography, the children will use globes and atlases to find and name both polar regions and other significant geographical features of the world.
 They will label a global map showing the locations of these features.
 On their map, they will add a key for information.
 Children will explore facts about the Arctic and the Antarctic and the history of Shackleton’s journey.

 English: In English, we will be writing persuasive texts and discussions based on our theme work.